IshitaTakeshi/KanaKanjiConversion/dictionary/README.md

 Louds-Trie
 ==========

-Implementation of the Trie data structure in D and Python.
+Implementation of the Trie data structure.

 ##How to test